AvIsrael/web_poject_4/README.md

 >* Implemented deleting cards on pushing bin icon;
 >* Added function that change state of like icon.
 >* Added function that validate forms...
->* Added classes for Card and FormValidate
+>* Added separate classes.
 >* Created separate files for js modules.
+>* Created project using webpack, babel, html and css plugins

 ### *Added adaptive design for different screen dimensions.*